-By 500 B.P., this area of Colorado, Oklahoma, and Texas was basically abandoned as local peoples migrated into different areas (Brooks 2004; Winship 1904).
-The reason for this abandonment of the area is still subject to debate.
+By 500 B.P., this area of Colorado, Oklahoma, and Texas basically was abandoned as local peoples migrated into different areas (Brooks 1939; Winship 1904).
+The reason for this abandonment of the area still is subject to debate.
 Several causes have been theorized by archaeologists.
-The theories range from human-created environmental degradation, drought conditions causing agriculture to become increasingly infeasible, to new migratory tribes exerting stress on already fragile local cultures (Brooks 2004).
+The theories range from human-created environmental degradation, drought conditions causing agriculture to become increasingly infeasible, to new migratory tribes exerting stress on already fragile local cultures (Brooks 1939).